Robert McElroy (cardinal)

-Robert Walter McElroy (born February 5, 1954) is an American Catholic prelate who was elevated to the cardinalate by Pope Francis in 2022.
-He was appointed as Archbishop of Washington (DC) on January 6, 2025, and installed on March 11, 2025.
-He previously served as the Bishop of San Diego from 2015 to 2025.
+Robert Walter McElroy (born February 5, 1954) is an American Catholic prelate serving as Archbishop of Washington since 2025.
+He previously served as Bishop of San Diego from 2015 to 2025.
+He was made a cardinal in 2022.

 McElroy was ordained a priest for the Archdiocese of San Francisco in 1980.
 He later received advanced theological degrees from Santa Clara University and the Pontifical Gregorian University and has written articles for the Jesuit magazine America.
-McElroy was widely regarded as a supporter of the progressive policies of Pope Francis.
+McElroy was widely regarded as a supporter of the policies of Pope Francis.

 Early life and education

-Robert McElroy was born into a Catholic family in San Francisco, California, on February 5, 1954.
+Robert Walter McElroy was born into a Catholic family in San Francisco, California, on February 5, 1954.
 One of five children, he was born to Walter and Roberta McElroy.
 He grew up in San Mateo County.
 McElroy was educated at St. Joseph's High School Seminary, run by the Sulpician Fathers, and after graduating he entered Harvard University in 1972 to pursue education outside of the seminary system.

 McElroy earned a B.A. in history from Harvard University in 1975 and an M.A. in American history from Stanford University in 1976.
 He returned to the seminary in fall 1976 and in 1979 graduated from St. Patrick's Seminary, where he earned a Master of Divinity degree.
 On April 12, 1980, McElroy was ordained to the priesthood by Archbishop John Raphael Quinn at St. Mary's Cathedral for the Archdiocese of San Francisco.

 After ordination, McElroy pursued further advanced studies.
 In 1985, he obtained a Licentiate of Sacred Theology (STL) from the Jesuit School of Theology of Santa Clara University with a thesis entitled Freedom for Faith: John Courtney Murray and the Constitutional Question, 19421954.
 In 1986, he obtained a Doctor of Sacred Theology (STD) degree in moral theology from the Pontifical Gregorian University with a dissertation entitled John Courtney Murray and the Secular Crisis: Foundations for an American Catholic Public Theology.
 McElroy also received a Doctor of Political Science degree from Stanford in 1989 with a dissertation entitled Morality and American Foreign Policy: The Role of Moral Norms in International Affairs.

 McElroy taught ethics at Saint Patrick's Seminary and University in Menlo Park, California, and was guest professor of social ethics at the University of San Francisco in the Fall of 2008.